“A goal without a plan is just a wish.” ― Antoine de Saint-Exupéry

 - Open Space (Sequestration)

 After the workshop, the information and ideas collected will be posted on the City’s website.
-Chris is working on a way for people to submit ideas online, too.
+The Open City Hall site allows you to submit ideas online.
 You can sign up to receive email notifications about the Climate Action Plan and many other City activities by clicking here.

 Throughout the year, the City will host other events to disseminate information, engage the public, and obtain community feedback.